wouterj/symfony-docs/cookbook/validation/custom_constraint.rst

         }
     }

-Note that a class constraint validator is applied to the class itself, and not to the property:
+Note that a class constraint validator is applied to the class itself and not to the property:

 .. configuration-block::